 Chris is an avid participant in the GreenMAP program, leading backcountry ski, snowboard, backpacking and ice-climbing trips.
 On campus, “home” is the recreational living floor.

-Chris Thompson, a native of Boxford, Mass., is a natural resource management (NRM) major with a insatiable hunger for the outdoors.
-He discovered Green Mountain College through his high-school guidance counselor and decided GMC was the right fit for him.
+Chris Thompson has an insatiable hunger for the outdoors.
+A native of Boxford, Mass., he is a natural resource management (NRM) major who discovered Green Mountain College through his high-school guidance counselor.
+Chris decided GMC was the right fit for him.